Client Voices: Rwandans Speak on Digital Financial Services

 10% of clients reported being victims of mobile money fraud, resulting in financial and emotional distress.

-mobile money app and mobile money agent trust gap
+gap in trust in mobile money apps and mobile money agents

 Clients who have experienced fraud have less trust in mobile money (a 15 percentage point difference) and mobile money agents (a 37 percentage point difference) than clients who have not.